maxdelayer/tweetinstone/README.md

 The nuance is with the different search modes.
 If you don't specify a cookie file, tweetinstone can only see the single tweet you link, even if it is a reply or in a thread.
 If you specify a cookie file, tweetinstone will default to grabbing the tweet specified and any tweets preceding it, and concatenate them together.
 When you have cookies, you can also attemp the 'thread' search mode which will keep looking for tweets by the first user until they stop, but this is broken right now.

+An important note is that ***sometimes*, software is unreliable** and both tweetinstone and twitter could fuck up and not save the right thing that you wanted.
+If you want to be sure it archived the tweet properly, DOUBLE CHECK THE SAVED FILES.
+Some tweets may break or not save perfectly.
+In those edge cases, you may want to screenshot the tweet manually yourself if tweetinstone isnt getting the output you want.
+If you run into such edge cases, feel free to bring them up in Github Issues and (no promises) perhaps I will see it and use it as a test case to improve a future version of tweetinstone.

+Sometimes though, just trying the search again can fix it.
+Often times there are some problems with grabbing large batches, potentially due to rate limiting or just plain old probability.

 ##### Video Capture

 If a tweet has a single video, tweetinstone will download it and create a new video that composites the video inside of an image of the tweet using ffmpeg.
 Multi-video download is not supported right now since it's a huge pain in the ass.